Glooring/ProCalc/README.md

 ## **Packaging the Release**

-The **deploy-release.bat** script is provided to ensure that developers can bundle the application with all the necessary dependencies when creating their own release.
+The **deploy-release.bat** script from `tools` folder is provided to ensure that developers can bundle the application with all the necessary dependencies when creating their own release.

 ### **Using the Batch File to Include Dependencies**

 1. **Run the Batch File**:
-   After building the project in **Release** mode, run the `release-include-dependencies.bat` script.
+   After building the project in **Release** mode, run the `deploy-release.bat` script.

 2. **Input Paths**:
    - Enter the full path to the `ProCalc.exe` file (e.g., `C:\Projects\ProCalc\build\Release\ProCalc.exe`).